 Classification of contract

-Most of the aspects of the civil law are based on the law of contract, this vast subject is classified under various category.
-Classification of contract is always important took to foresee the future of a particular contract.
-The technicality of law relies on the careful observation and dealing contract according to their classification.
+Most of the aspects of the civil law are based on the law of contract, this vast subject is classified under a various category.
+Classification of the contract is always important took to foresee the future of a particular contract.
+The technicality of law relies on careful observation and dealing contract according to their classification.

 Contracts on the basis of creation:

 a) Express contract: Express contract is one which is made by words spoken or written.
 Example No. 1: X says to Y, will you buy a car for Rs.
 100000?
-Y says to X, I am ready to buy you car for Rs.
+Y says to X, I am ready to buy your car for Rs.
 100000.
 It is an express contract made rally.
 Example No. 2: X writes a letter to Y, I offer to sell my car for Rs.
 100000 to you.
-Y send a letter to Y, I am ready to buy you car for Rs.
+Y send a letter to Y, I am ready to buy your car for Rs.
 100000.
 It is an express contract made in writing.

-b) Implied contract: An implied contract is one which is made otherwise than by works spoken or written.
+b) Implied contract: An implied contract is one which is made otherwise than by words are spoken or written.
 It is inferred from the conduct of a person or the circumstance of the particular case.
 Example: X, a coolie in uniform picks up the bag of Y to carry it from railway platform to the —— without being used by Y to do so and Y allow it.
-In this case there is an implied offer by the coolie and an implied acceptance by the passenger.
+In this case, there is an implied offer by the coolie and an implied acceptance by the passenger.
 Now, there is an implied contract between the coolie and the passenger is bound to pay for the services of the coolie.

 c) Quasi or constructive contract: It is a contract in which there is no intention either side to make a contract, but the law imposes contract.
-In such a contract eights and obligations arise not by any agreement between the practice but by operation of law. e.g where certain books are delivered to a wrong address the addresses is under an obligation to either pay for them or return them.
+In such contract rights and obligations arise not by any agreement between the practice but by operation of law. e.g where certain books are delivered to a wrong address the addresses is under an obligation to either pay for them or return them.

 Contracts on the basis of execution: